Citrus Liturgy: Embracing Midlife Loneliness and Renewal

 - 4 min read

 There’s a peculiar hush in your forties.
-Career paths that once felt infinite now trace clearer, often narrower track that slowly winds towards an end goal of retirement.
-Friendships scatter into different time-zones and a convergence of all things in your life, childcare of teenagers, eldercare, relentless work and the general malaise that the doctor keeps telling you is because you just need to lose 10 more pounds.
+Career paths that once felt infinite now trace clearer, often narrower tracks that wind toward retirement.
+Friendships scatter into different time zones, and life converges into a whirlwind of responsibilities: caring for teenagers, eldercare, relentless work, and the general malaise that the doctor insists is simply because you need to lose ten more pounds.

 Nights grow quieter, not because life has dimmed, but because its volume has shifted to frequencies you can’t always hear.
-You spent your life always on the go chasing the noise but in this season, where it seems things just got all thrown together at you, you're the busiest you've ever been with caring for all those around you and you crave quiet.
+You’ve spent your life chasing the noise, but now, in this season where everything feels thrown together, you’re busier than ever caring for those around you.
+Yet, you crave quiet.

-In earlier decades, momentum muffled feeling.
-College semesters, first apartments, small children, work ambitions.
-Every full calendar day was protecting you from the acidic sting of introspection.
-By midlife that quest for a quiet moment slackens the pace just enough for the juice to seep through.
-Suddenly you taste both sharpness and sweetness in the same swallow.
+In earlier decades, momentum muffled feelings.
+College semesters, first apartments, small children, and work ambitions filled every calendar day, protecting you from the acidic sting of introspection.
+By midlife, the quest for a quiet moment slows the pace just enough for the juice to seep through.
+Suddenly, you taste both sharpness and sweetness in the same swallow.
 It can surprise you, maybe even burn a little, but it’s also vividly alive.

-Loneliness here isn’t a deficit, it’s information.
-It tells you where connection is needed, where desire still pulses, where grief remains unspoken.
-Ignoring it is like throwing away the orange because the peel is pale or has surface scars but then you lose the juicy interior.
-Slicing it open, on the other hand, releases the very brightness you feared might be lost forever.
+Loneliness here isn’t a deficit; it’s information.
+It tells you where connection is needed, where desire still pulses, and where grief remains unspoken.
+Ignoring it is like discarding an orange because the peel is pale or has surface scars.
+You lose the juicy interior.
+Slicing it open, on the other hand, releases the brightness you feared might be lost forever.

 Think of midlife solitude as a liturgy, a ritual of sorts.

-The lone slice like a canceled plan or a quiet Saturday that exposes negative space.
+Imagine a canceled plan or a quiet Saturday that exposes negative space.
 Instead of rushing to fill it with scrolling or errands, hold it up to the light.
-Absence can illuminate longing, and naming longing is the first step toward meaningful change.
+Absence can illuminate longing, and naming that longing is the first step toward meaningful change.

-The pressure of the juice Splash.
-Mortgages, blood tests, or teenagers—can compress you until something bursts.
+Mortgages, blood tests, or teenagers can compress you until something bursts.
 If you allow the eruption instead of suppressing it, the resulting spray refracts light in unexpected directions.
-A daring career pivot, a revived friendship, a long-postponed creative project.
+A daring career pivot, a revived friendship, or a long-postponed creative project can emerge.
 The squeeze is uncomfortable, but the droplets sparkle.

 Why is feeling deeply a good thing?
-Because emotion is information, sometimes the only honest report you get all day.
+Because emotion is information—the only honest report you might get all day.
 It clarifies priorities, exposes neglected parts of yourself, and fuels decisions that align with who you are now, not who you were at twenty-five.
 When you let loneliness register, you move from autopilot to authorship.

 Slice & Savor.
 When the evening feels cavernous, peel an orange mindfully.
 For each segment, name one truth that stings and one hope that sweetens.
 Swallow both; they belong together.